170 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, if you have a known hypersensitivity or contraindication to aspirin, heparin, bivalirudin, or anti-platelet medications, you may not be eligible to participate.

-Is the Sapphire 3 Coronary Dilatation Catheter safe for use in humans?
+What prior data suggests that the Sapphire 3 Coronary Dilatation Catheter is safe for predilatation of CTO lesions?

-How does the Sapphire 3 Coronary Dilatation Catheter treatment differ from other treatments for heart disease?
+What evidence suggests that the Sapphire 3 Coronary Dilatation Catheter is effective for heart disease?

 David Edward Kandzari, MD - Atlanta, GA